 Now it's time to pick out the qualities of what has been one of the greatest 25-year investments in the history of our species.
 Here are the traits of Wal-Mart in its early days, traits that we intentionally look for in Hidden Gems:

-- Related to that point, its dividend started in the teeth of a bear market in the early 1970s -- a telling sign of the strength of its financials, given the trying times.
+- That dividend started in the teeth of a bear market in the early 1970s.
+That said a lot about the strength of its financials.

-- Institutional ownership was well below 50% for years and years.
+- For years and years, institutional ownership was well below 50%.
 As we said, hardly anyone cared.

 - Sam Walton owned the majority of the stock.
 Here was a founder with a stake in the organization's enduring success.

-- Its concept was new and innovative yet proven.
-Wal-Mart had been in business for eight years before going public, with more than 30 stores and over $32 million in sales on the day of its IPO.
+- Its concept was new and innovative, yet proven.
+Wal-Mart had been in business for eight years before going public, with more than 30 stores and more than $32 million in sales on the day of its IPO.